Neutron Network

 For example, Neutron creates three subnets and defines the conditions for tier interaction with a standard multi-tier application with a front, middle, and backend tier.
 The filtering is done centrally or distributed with tenant-level firewall OpenStack security groups.

-• OpenStack is Modular
+OpenStack is Modular

 OpenStack is very modular, which allows it to be enhanced by commercial and open-source network technologies.
-The plugin architecture allows different vendors to enhance networking and security with advanced routers, switches, and SDN controllers.
+The plugin architecture allows different vendors to strengthen networking and security with advanced routers, switches, and SDN controllers.
 Every OpenStack component manages a resource made available and virtualized to the user as a consumable service, creating a network or permitting traffic with ingress/egress rule chains.
 Everything is done in software – a powerful abstraction for cloud environments.

 For pre-information, you may find the following helpful